 The world is too big to be left unexplored.
-Whether you're hoping to go on safari to Africa or getting together with your family for holidays, there are big parts of your life you do not want to miss for any reason, let alone your arthritis.
+Whether you're going on safari to Africa or getting together with your family for holidays, these moments are big parts of your life you don’t want to miss for any reason, let alone because of your arthritis.

-If you have arthritis, however, getting to those destinations can be a pain.
-Here are some easy tips on making your holiday travel as painless as possible:
+Here are some easy tips on making your holiday travel as painless as possible.

 Before You Go